KetkiGupta99/Plant-Disease-Classification/README.md

 The project helps farmers and agricultural users identify diseases quickly by uploading leaf images and receiving predictions with confidence scores and precautionary steps.

+Model trained on Kaggle (GPU), web app developed and tested on Google Colab
 ---

 ## Features